William Sargant: In popular culture

 British author Jon Stock has written a non-fiction book titled The Sleep Room based on Sargant's experiments.
 Stock researched this book by contacting survivors of Sargant's experiments and accessing Sargant's papers at the Wellcome Collection, as well as recently released documents at the National Archives in Kew.
-The book was published in the UK on 4 April 2025, and will be published in the US on 22 July 25.
-In particular, the book contains the recollections of actress Celia Imrie, who was hospitalized under Sargant's care with severe anorexia and subjected to large doses of chlorpromazine, insulin injections and electroconvulsive therapy.
+The book was published in the UK on 4 April 2025, and was scheduled to be published in the US on 22 July 2025.
+In particular, the book contains the recollections of actress Celia Imrie, who was hospitalised under Sargant's care with severe anorexia and subjected to large doses of chlorpromazine, insulin injections and electroconvulsive therapy.